spruceUI/spruceOS/README.md

   *WHILE IN GAME*

-  - QUIT GAME:  Hold Select for 2 seconds and then;
+  - QUIT GAME:  Press Start+Select at the same time;

     Press B to quit game
     **or**
-     Start to Save and Shutdown.
+    Press Start to Save and Shutdown.

   - SAVE/LOAD STATE RETROARCH: Home button
   - EXIT GAME: Select + Start (PSP home button and exit through menu) Pico-8 press start from gamelist and home from splore